 Corporate matters, mergers and acquisitions

 Ms. Drewyor’s experience in financing extends to representing clients in handling all states of complex public finance, real estate and project development, business sand leasing transactions, and representation of lenders and borrowers in complex lending transactions and tax credit financing.
 She represents a variety of issuers, borrowers, underwriters and trustees in tax-exempt and taxable public and private bond finance transactions.
 She serves as counsel to banks, financial institutions and companies on a variety of lending and transactional matters, including complex commercial, real estate , asset-based and oil and gas loans.
-She organizes and assists clients with organizing and acquiring or restructuring other privately-held corporations, limited liability companies, limited partnerships, and professional organizations.
+She assists clients with organizing and acquiring or restructuring other privately-held corporations, limited liability companies, limited partnerships, and professional organizations.
 She also assists clients with real and personal property leasing and purchases, Section 1031 like-kind exchanges of property, and general contract drafting.